Lichtenburg, South Africa

-Lichtenburg (/af/) is a town situated in North West Province, South Africa.
+Lichtenburg (/af/) is a small town situated in North West Province, South Africa.
 It is the administrative centre of Ditsobotla Local Municipality.

 The town was established in 1873 and was named by Transvaal President Thomas François Burgers as Lichtenburg (Town of Light).
 On the 13 March 1926, Jacobus Voorendyk, discovered a diamond on his family farm and within 12 months there were 108,000 fortune seekers on the scene.
 The resulting diamond rush lasted ten years.

 The main economic activity is the production of maize (corn) and meat.
 Lichtenburg lies in the heart of the maize triangle, which is the main maize growing area in South Africa.
 Another major economic activity is the production of cement.
 Within an 80 km radius of Lichtenburg there are four major cement producers, which creates opportunities for long-distance transport and related businesses.

 General information

 Lichtenburg is situated approximately 230 km west of Johannesburg on the main route to Mmabatho.
 It lies 1459 m above sea level.
 The climate is healthy and moderate.
 Frost occurs in winter but the days are pleasantly sunny.
 As a result of natural water resources and wide-open spaces it has a natural charm and is a true oasis in an otherwise slightly arid North West Province.